-Serotonin helps to regulate moods, amongst other important roles.
+Another is serotonin which helps to regulate moods, amongst other important roles.
 It’s created from the amino acid tryptophan, which we get from our diet.
-Although we can’t get serotonin directly from food, we can get the amino acid needed, most commonly from nuts, cheese, red meat and other protein-rich foods.
+Although we can’t get serotonin directly from food, we can get the amino acid needed, most commonly from nuts, cheese, red meat, and other protein-rich foods.

-Dopamine has a number of roles, including being involved in our emotional responses.
+Now to dopamine.
+Dopamine has several roles, including being involved in our emotional responses.
 Our body uses the amino acid tyrosine to create the hormone.
-Curcumin, which is the active ingredient in turmeric, has been found to increase levels of dopamine.

-There are a number of essential nutrients, vitamins and minerals we need to stay healthy, and some of these have an important role in for brain function.
+There are several essential nutrients, vitamins, and minerals we need to stay healthy, and some of these have an important role in brain function.

 If you've read all that and think you might need a hand getting all that mood-boosting goodness into your diet, Huel is here to help.
-It contains all 26 essential vitamins and minerals, including choline, with low GI carbs, essential omega-3s, plant-based protein and low sugar.
+Huel contains all 26 essential vitamins and minerals, including choline, with low-GI carbs, essential omega-3s, plant-based protein, and low sugar.
 Perfect for when you want to make sure you’re eating the top quality nutrition you need and enjoying the mood-boosting qualities.

 To share with your friends, log in is required so that we can verify your identity and reward you for successful referrals.Log in to your account If you don't have a store account, you can create on here